darthoctopus/zvrk/Writeup/zvrk.md

 GALEX photon events reported from this pointing

+# Discussion

-# Discussion: Possible Formation Histories
+## Interpretation and Possible Formation Histories

 We identify three different classes of explanations for how Zvrk's rotational and chemical configuration came to be, which would roughly yield both a high rotation rate, and the observed enhanced lithium abundance: